prwhite/pnicomponents/README.md

 ## Troubleshooting

 * Issue: Build fails
-    * Probabl due to component dependencies.
+    * Probably due to component dependencies.
 While there is minimal coupling between components in this project, some do exist and not adding a symbolic link for a dependeny in the `components` directory can cause this kind of failure.

 ## About PNI